-The short-eared dog (Atelocynus microtis) is a truly rare canid species endemic to the forests of the Amazon basin.
-However, it is so rare that even experts who specialize in studying this wild dog report that over many years they have only sighted it on a handful of occasions.
+The short-eared dog (Atelocynus microtis) is a truly rare canid species, endemic to the forests of the Amazon basin.
+In fact, it is so rare that even experts who specialize in studying this wild dog report that over many years they have only sighted it on a handful of occasions.
 In 2014, after fourteen years’ study, the ecologist Renata Leite Pitman reported that she had only managed to electronically tag five individuals.
 Interviewed by National Geographic in 2014, Leite Pitman identified Tambopata National Reserve as one of the two best places in South America to spot this timid mammal.